Skip to main content

 Investors should consider specialist advice when conducting regulatory due diligence to ensure robust challenge of the factors driving the commercial appeal of any investment or acquisition, to thoroughly understand any regulatory exposure and avoid hidden costs post transaction.

-Catherine Brittain is Partner and David Dry is Associate Director at RSM UK
+Catherine Brittain is a Partner and David Dry is an Associate Director at RSM UK

 The views expressed in this article are those of the author and do not necessarily reflect the views of AlphaWeek or its publisher, The Sortino Group